MolCryst-MLIPs: A Machine-Learned Interatomic Potentials Database for Molecular Crystals: Introduction

-In this work, we introduce MolCryst-MLIPs\cite{git-MolCryst-MLIPs,huggingface-MolCryst-MLIPs}, an open database of validated, ready-to-use MLIPs for all molecular crystals.
-The first release comprises fine-tuned \texttt{MACE-MH-1} models for nine systems: Benzoic acid\cite{benzac01,benzac02}, Benzamide\cite{bzamid01,bzamid02}, Coumarin\cite{shtukenberg2017powder}, Durene\cite{durene_poly01,durene02,durene03_tkatchenko}, Isonicotinamide\cite{ehowhi01,ehowhi02}, Nicotinic acid\cite{ehowhi_poly2}, Niacinamide\cite{ehowhi_poly2,nicoam_poly3,nicoam_alexandbart_exp}, Pyrazinamide\cite{pyr_poly3,pyrizin02,pyrizin03}, and Resorcinol\cite{resorcinol01,resorcinol02}.
-These systems were chosen to represent a chemically diverse set of common polymorphic molecular crystals, and should be considered the starting point of a database intended to grow significantly over time.
+In this work, we introduce MolCryst-MLIPs\cite{git-MolCryst-MLIPs,huggingface-MolCryst-MLIPs}, an open database of validated, ready-to-use MLIPs for molecular crystals.
+In contrast to general-purpose foundation models and large training datasets such as OMC25, each model in the database is fine-tuned through the automated active-learning loop of AMLP and explicitly validated for its target compound---including verification of polymorph stability ordering and energy-conserving dynamics---such that it can be deployed directly in downstream free-energy and finite-temperature simulations.
+The first release comprises fine-tuned \texttt{MACE-MH-1 (omol)} models for nine systems: Benzoic acid\cite{benzac01,benzac02}, Benzamide\cite{bzamid01,bzamid02}, Coumarin\cite{shtukenberg2017powder}, Durene\cite{durene_poly01,durene02,durene03_tkatchenko}, Isonicotinamide\cite{ehowhi01,ehowhi02}, Nicotinic acid\cite{ehowhi_poly2}, Niacinamide\cite{ehowhi_poly2,nicoam_poly3,nicoam_alexandbart_exp}, Pyrazinamide\cite{pyr_poly3,pyrizin02,pyrizin03}, and Resorcinol\cite{resorcinol01,resorcinol02}.
+These systems were chosen for this first release based on the feasibility of generating high-quality DFT reference data within the active-learning workflow---molecules of moderate size and conformational complexity with tractable unit cells---while exhibiting a sufficient number of experimentally characterized polymorphs to make the energy-ranking task meaningful; these criteria naturally favor small aromatic systems, and the present set should be considered the starting point of a database intended to grow steadily toward larger, more flexible, and chemically more diverse compounds.
+Application to a chemically distinct compound requires fine-tuning a new model, for which the AMLP workflow and the released datasets provide the protocol and the infrastructure.
 All models and datasets were developed within the AMLP framework, which automates dataset generation, model training, and validation through a multi-agent architecture, making the development of high-fidelity MLIPs for molecular crystals accessible to a broad research community.
-By demonstrating consistent accuracy in energies and forces alongside dynamical stability across a chemically diverse set of polymorphic systems, this work establishes both AMLP as a practical tool for accelerating MLIP development and MolCryst-MLIPs as a growing community resource for large-scale MD simulations of molecular crystal polymorphism.
+By demonstrating consistent accuracy in energies and forces alongside dynamical stability across nine polymorphic systems, this work establishes both AMLP as a practical tool for accelerating MLIP development and MolCryst-MLIPs as a growing community resource for large-scale MD simulations of molecular crystal polymorphism.